beneboeck/beneboeck.github.io/_pages/about.md

 About Me
 ======
 I am a research assistant and doctoral candidate at the Chair of Signal Processing, Technical University of Munich, under the supervision of Prof. Wolfgang Utschick.
-I obtained a B.Sc.
-(2019) and M.Sc.
-(2022) in Electrical Engineering and Information Technology from the Technical University of Munich (TUM), and a B.Sc.
-(2020) in Physics from (Ludwig Maximilian University) LMU Munich.
+Previously, I received the B.Sc. and M.Sc. in Electrical Engineering and Information Technology from the Technical University of Munich (TUM) in 2019 and 2022, respectively.
+Additionally, I obtained the B.Sc. in Physics from the Ludwig Maximilian University in Munich (LMU) in 2020.

 Research Interests
 ======